hustcer/nushell.github.io/.ebook-pub/commands/each_while.md

 # each while

-**version**: 0.93.0
+**version**: 0.100.1

 ## **usage**:

-Run a block on each row of the input list until a null is found, then create a new list with the results.
+Run a closure on each row of the input list until a null is found, then create a new list with the results.

 ## Signature